We are the members of the Chaplaincy team this year:

 - Organise various charity fund-raising events.

-- Nominate a 'Disciple of the week'.
+- Run the 'Disciple of the week' award.

 - Suggest ideas for RE resources.